cyberdayag/HackTheBox/README.md

 ---

 **Note:** All machines in this repository were pwned on my own.
-Each solution was based either on prior experience or on studying the relevant tools
+Each solution was based either on prior experience or on studying the relevant tools.